 Dulé Hill wasn’t allowed to tap dance during the prom scene, but he would tap dance on set.
 “When we were shooting the volleyball sequence at the beach, I heard him sliding and tapping his feet on the wood, and I said, ‘Are you tap dancing?’
 And he said, ‘I’m a hoofer, man.’
 And that’s how we bonded,” Prinze Jr. told The Daily Beast.
 “We started going to this dance studio in Hollywood and we’d tap dance.
 We did it all the time.
 Eventually, I turned a room in my house into a tap dance studio and we’d put on rap music, tap dance, and drink scotch until like 4 in the morning.”
 The two friends reunited on Hill’s show Psych in 2010 when Prinze made a guest appearance.

-During an interview with Cosmopolitan, Jodi Lyn O’Keefe admitted she had a crush on Paul Walker.
+In an interview with Cosmopolitan, Jodi Lyn O’Keefe admitted she had a crush on Paul Walker.
 “I was like, ‘What is that beautiful human being?’
 I think we all felt that way, like, we all walked onto the set and it was like, ‘Who is this Adonis?’
 He was a doll baby, that’s what I called him.
 He was just one of the sweetest men I’d ever met.
 It’s terrible when anyone passes too soon.
 I remember it knocked the breath out of me.
 I felt really heartbroken for his daughter, because that was what we talked about the most when we were at work, we talked about his daughter, and it just felt so tragic and wrong, so early in his life.”

 In one of the film’s most memorable scenes, Prinze performs hacky sack at a performance art show, in front of Laney.
-“I can’t hacky sack like the way you saw that sequence cut together—I have five, six reps in me tops,” he told The Daily Beast.
+“I can’t hacky sack like the way you saw that sequence cut together—I have five, six reps in me tops,” Prinze told The Daily Beast.
 “I had to have an earpiece in my ear that kept this weird, modern art, crappy beat in my head, and do the hacky sack, and even if it fell, I had to continue the sequence: ‘Never let it drop … don’t let it drop … sooner or later, it has to drop.’
 To prepare for the scene, the producers brought in a world-class hacky sack player to help Prinze keep the rhythm going, “and in five minutes he had me going from six in a row to 12 in a row,” Prinze said.

 When they filmed the movie, the rapper was already famous—but Iscove didn’t realize it until near the end of the shoot.
 “I thought, ‘Thank God I didn’t know about this before,’ because I only knew her as this sweet young thing that she was presenting in the film,” he told The Daily Beast.
 Prinze was aware of her status, though.
 “This movie cost us $6 million to make,” Prinze told The Daily Beast.
 “It was not a big budget film.
 Lil’ Kim showed up in a stretch limousine to the set and was wearing almost our budget in diamond earrings, rings, necklaces, sunglasses, high-heeled shoes with diamonds on top.
 I remember thinking, ‘This girl’s got like $3.5 million on her right now!’
 And that’s how she came to the set every day.
 I remember thinking, ‘I wish I had some rap talent!’”

-In April 2015, The Wrap reported that Tonya Lewis Lee (Spike Lee’s wife) plans on producing a remake, with Kenny Leon directing it for The Weinstein Company.
+For several years, there's been talk of a She's All That remake.
+In April 2015, The Wrap reported that Tonya Lewis Lee (Spike Lee’s wife) had plans on producing a remake, with Kenny Leon directing.
 But Iscove doesn’t think a remake makes sense.

-“It’s so quintessential ’90s, so hopefully if they’re going to do it, they’re going to make it whatever a 2016 version is,” he told Cosmopolitan.
+“It’s so quintessential ’90s, so hopefully if they’re going to do it, they’re going to make it whatever a 2016 version is,” he told Cosmopolitan (in 2015).
 “But if you’re going to do that, why not just do Pygmalion in high school, why do She’s All That?
 She’s All That was of the time.
 It’s like, I could remake Pretty in Pink or Sixteen Candles, but unless I’m going to use it of that period and of that time with those people, why call it Pretty in Pink?
 It’s not going to be Molly Ringwald.
 She’s All That is not going to be Freddie and Rachael.
 I wish them well.
 I hope they make it a contemporary version.”